MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 1. Next we need to setup the cloud service information.
 Each virtual machine belongs to one cloud service.
 You can create a new cloud service or add the vm to an existing cloud service.
 Here we select *Create a new cloud service* and set the **Cloud Service DNS Name** and set the **Region** to *East Asia*.
 As for the storage account, you can either choose *Use an automatically generated storage account* or select an existing storage account.

+	> Note: Since the training subscription only has 1 storage account, so make sure you select the existing one.

 	![Set Cloud Service Information](images/vm-windows-set-cs-info.png)

 	_Set Cloud Service Information_